Skip to main content

 Frequently Asked Questions

-How many weeks do I need to study for the Life in the UK test?
+How long should I study for the Life in the UK test?

-Most people need 3–6 weeks.
+Most people need 3–6 weeks of consistent daily study.
 If you are starting from zero knowledge of British history and culture, allow 6 weeks.
 If you have already read the handbook once, 3 weeks of active practice may be enough.
-Your current practice score is the best guide.
+Your current practice score is the best guide — aim to consistently score 21 or more out of 24 before booking your test.

 How many practice questions should I do per day?

 Aim for 20–40 questions per day during your revision period.
 Focus on questions you get wrong — revisit them the next day.
-Use chapter-by-chapter practice first, then full 24-question mock exams in the final week before your test.
+Use chapter-by-chapter practice first to build knowledge area by area, then switch to full 24-question timed mock exams in the final 1–2 weeks before your test.

 Should I buy the official handbook?